anoro/CampanaPhishing/README.md

 ## Features

-The program is able to send 3 kind of phishing emails
+The program is able to send this kind of phishing emails spoofing it

 - Banks
-- Atalasian
+- Atalassian
-- OneDrive
+- OneDrive/Office(Recovery/MFA-QR)
-- Zones to rent an office
+- Zones to rent an office-
 - Adobe
 - AWS
 - DocuSign
+- Zoom

 And developing...

+**Note** The application does not intend to use the brand image to steal information from the impersonated companies, remember that its use is internal for awareness purposes.

-Also the program will be able to recolect information from the users that are phishinged
+Also the program will be able to recolect information from the users that are phished
+- Name of the user
+- IP
+- Browser information

 ## Installation